University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/NGS_Practicals/2_NGS_Practical2.md

 There are many variant calling algorithms, which all have advantages and disadvantages in terms of selectivity and sensitivity.
 Many algorithms aim to detect *regions* of the genome where many variants have been called, rather than individual sites, and thus are called *haplotype callers*.
 The standard output of a variant caller is a *variant call format* (VCF) file, a tab-separated file which details information about every sequence variant within the alignment.
+For information on the VCF file specification see [here](https://www.internationalgenome.org/wiki/Analysis/variant-call-format).
+The VCF file specification is continuously evolving and is regulated by the [Global Alliance for Genomics & Health](https://www.ga4gh.org/#/fileformats-team).
-It contains everything that you need to know about the sequence variant, the chromosome, position, reference and alternate alleles, the variant quality score and the genotype code (e.g. 0/0, 1/1, 0/1).
+The VCF file contains everything that you need to know about the sequence variant, the chromosome, position, reference and alternate alleles, the variant quality score and the genotype code (e.g. 0/0, 1/1, 0/1).
 Additionally, the VCF file can be annotated to include information on the region in which a variant was found, such as gene information, whether the variant had a ID (from major databases such as NCBI's dbSNP for example) or whether the variant changed an amino-acid codon or not (synonymous vs non-synonymous sequence variants).

 ![Variant Call Format](https://github.com/BIG-SA/Intro-NGS-July-2018/raw/master/images/vcfformat.jpg)